 - On average, one square metre of growing spaces yields 600g of food, worth £4.50

 There’s plenty to get stuck into.
 Whether you’re a new shoot or have a weathered green thumb, there’s plenty of opportunity to get involved.
-Capital Growth’s improved map of over 2,000 sites can help you find a garden no matter where you live or when you’re free.
-Join in #BigDig2018 on Saturday 21 April, when over 30 of London's edible gardens open their gates for a day of urban growing.
+Capital Growth’s map can help you find a garden no matter where you live or when you’re free.
+Join in #BigDig2019 on Saturday 27 April, when over 30 of London's edible gardens open their gates for a day of urban growing.
 Check out the online map of those taking part.

 An apple a day